damiennnnn/dvd_ds/README.md

 requires devkitpro/libnds to build

-tested in no$gba and on real hardwarea
+tested in no$gba and on real hardware